Low Vision Accessibility Task Force (LVTF)

 To become a participant of Low Vision Accessibility Task Force or with questions, contact Andrew Kirkpatrick, Jim Allan, and Shawn Henry

-This Task Force is part of the WCAG WG Charter and UAWG Charter, which operates under the W3C Patent Policy (5 February 2004 Version).
-W3C maintains a public list of any patent disclosures made in connection with the deliverables of the WCAG WG and the UAWG.
+This Task Force is part of the AG WG Charter and UAWG Charter, which operates under the W3C Patent Policy (5 February 2004 Version).
+W3C maintains a public list of any patent disclosures made in connection with the deliverables of the AG WG and the UAWG.